The 3 Steps You're Missing When Planning Anything—Including Sermon Prep

 • What do you touch?
 Computer keys?
 Pen?
 Paper?
 Napkin?
 What table or desk top?

-For a realistic estimate of time, each one needs to be accounted for.
+For a realistic estimate of time, every step needs to be accounted for.

 2. Envision your not-best self